9 Video Games To Inspire Your Next Trip

 Broken Sword 1 – Paris – (Revolution Software, 1996)

-I was captivated from the opening line and the beautifully portrayed scenes of Paris – which fulfilled every cliche from the looming Eiffel Tower to the protagonist lazily sitting in a street side cafe catching the glimpses of a cute blonde waitress as she clicks over the cobbled path wearing a red dress and striking pair of red high heels.
+I was captivated from the opening line and the beautifully portrayed scenes of Paris.
+Those opening scenes of Broken Sword fulfilled every cliche from the looming Eiffel Tower and Paris’s architcture to its cafe culture and the protagonist lazily sitting in a street side cafe catching the glimpses of a cute blonde waitress as she clicks over the cobbled path wearing a red dress and striking pair of red high heels.
+Much of the narration was striking, and written in a literary travel style that helped to frame the idea of an American going on a real adventure through Europe.

-Broken Sword remains one of my favourite video games.
-It’s an adventure with a witty narrative and excellent writing that takes the player from the romanticised streets of Paris and the fictional and yet so very Irish village of Lochmarne to Syria and Spain in search of a costumed killer, via Knights Templar conspiracies (years before the Da Vinci Code one might add – some fans of the series even believe that Dan Brown may have been “influenced” by Broken Sword) and a love story betwixt the two central characters George Stobbart – American tourist, and Nico Collard – French journalist.
-The series recently reached its fifth instalment and continues to show Paris in an increasingly beautiful and colourful light, while taking those that play it on adventures through incredible locales littered with Templar lore and religious iconography, and exposing along the way – tourist and country cliches with a humorous injection of English wit and some brilliant mystery writing.
+Broken Sword remains the video game that most inspired me to tavel.
+It’s an adventure with a witty narrative and excellent writing that takes the player from the romanticised streets of Paris and the fictional and yet so very Irish village of Lochmarne to Syria and Spain in search of a costumed killer, via Knights Templar conspiracies (years before the Da Vinci Code one might add … and some fans of the series even believe that Dan Brown may have been “influenced” by Broken Sword) and a love story betwixt the two central characters George Stobbart – American tourist, and Nico Collard – French journalist.
+The series recently reached its fifth instalment and continues to show Paris in an increasingly beautiful and colourful light, while taking those that play it on adventures through incredible locales littered with Templar lore and religious iconography, and exposing along the way, travel cliches with a humorous injection of English wit and some brilliant mystery writing.

 Other great portrayals of Paris include the futuristic rendition in Remember Me, the beautiful noir world created in Contrast and as in the header image Broken Sword 5.